AdobeDocs/campaign-standard.en/help/automating/using/importing-data.md

 You can collect data from a file to process it and/or to import it in the Adobe Campaign database.

 * The **[!UICONTROL Load file]** activity allows you to import data in one structured form to use this data in Adobe Campaign.
 The data is temporarily imported and another activity is necessary to definitively integrate it in the Adobe Campaign database.

+  For more on how to use this activity, refer to [this section](../..hep/automating/using/load-file.md).

 * The **[!UICONTROL Transfer file]** activity allows you to receive or send files, test whether there are files present, or list files in Adobe Campaign.
  You can use this activity before a **[!UICONTROL Load file]** in case you need to retrieve the file from an external source.

+  For more on how to use this activity, refer to [this section](../../automating/using/transfer-file.md).

 ## Import best practices {#import-best-practices}